Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Fostering multistability at initialisation

-As can be seen from \autoref{tab:warmup_bench1}, \autoref{tab:warmup_bench2}, \autoref{tab:warmup_bench3} and \autoref{tab:warmup_bench4}, the double-layer architecture is always among the best performing architecture, for all four supervised learning benchmarks and for the LSTM, GRU and MGU cells.
-Even the chrono-initialised LSTMs are better with the double-layer architecture on all benchmarks except the copy first input benchmark.
+As can be seen from \autoref{tab:warmup_bench1}, \autoref{tab:warmup_bench2}, \autoref{tab:warmup_bench3} and \autoref{tab:warmup_bench4}, the double-layer architecture is always among the best performing architecture, for all four supervised learning benchmarks and for the LSTM, GRU and MGU cells, when using the same standard hyperparameters of the previous sections.
+Even the chrono-initialised LSTMs perform well with the double-layer architecture except on the copy first input benchmark.
 It shows that the double-layer architecture combines both the transient and multistable features of an RNN.
-In addition, we can see in \autoref{tab:warmup_bench4} that the double-layer architecture is significantly better than the other architecture, for all types of cell, on the permuted sequential-line MNIST benchmark with a forgetting length of $N = 472$, a problem that requires both transient and multistable dynamics.

-In \autoref{fig:denoising_double_warmup}, we can visualise the evolution of the validation loss on the denoising benchmark for the GRU and LSTM cells, with the three architectures (\ie, classic, warmed up and double).
+In addition, we can see in \autoref{tab:warmup_bench4} that the double-layer architecture is significantly better than the other architecture, for all types of cell, on the permuted line-sequential MNIST benchmark with a forgetting length of $N = 472$, a problem that requires both transient and multistable dynamics.
+In addition, we show in \autoref{app:dlu_control} that the double-layer architectures without partial warmup generally perform worse that the classic architectures.
+This ensures that the partial warmup is the most important factor for the performance of the double-layer architecture.
+In \autoref{fig:denoising_double_warmup}, we can visualise the evolution of the validation loss averaged over 5 training sessions on the denoising benchmark for the LSTM, GRU and MGU cells, with the three architectures (\ie, classic, warmed up and double).
 It is clear that the warmed-up and double-layer architectures are better.
-Additionally, we can see that the double-layer architecture is significantly faster at learning this task.
+Additionally, we can see that the double-layer architecture is significantly faster at learning this task for the GRU and MGU cells.